ariel3259/text-api/README.md

  .
 GET http://localhost:8000/api/notes_block/title : Get all user's documents by title.
 Needs three parameter by header, authorization (token), id_user, title(string)

  .
 POST http://localhost:8000/api/notes_block : Set a user's document.
-Needs four parameter, three by body and one by header, authorization (token, by header), title (string), description(string) and id(int).
+Needs four parameter, two by body and one by header, authorization (token, by header), title (string) and id(int).

  .
 DELETE http://localhost:8000/api/notes_block : Delete a user's document by id, Needs two parameter by header, authorization (token) and id.

+ .
+PUT http://localhost:8000/api/notes_block : Modifies a user's document.
+Needs three parameter by body and one by header, authorization(token, by header), description(string), id(int), id_user(int).

   Note: user's document is a json object that has in the body:

     .
 An integer as id